Dr Marisa Lazzari

 - ARCM300 - Material Culture

-In 2006 I obtained my doctoral degree from the Anthropology department at Columbia University, New York, thanks to the support of a Fulbright scholarship, Columbia University, the Gillian Lindt Trust and Fundación Antorchas.
-My dissertation “Travelling things and the production of social spaces: An archaeological study of circulation and value in north-western Argentina”, combined archaeological and anthropological frameworks and scientific methods to develop a framework for the understanding of past social interaction in north-western Argentina during the first millennium AD.
+I obtained my doctoral degree from the Anthropology department at Columbia University, New York in 2006, funded by a Fulbright scholarship, Columbia University, the Gillian Lindt Trust, and Fundación Antorchas.
+My dissertation “Travelling things and the production of social spaces: An archaeological study of circulation and value in north-western Argentina”, combined archaeological and anthropological approaches and for the understanding of pre-Columbian social landscapes in north-western Argentina during the first millennium AD.

 Membership of societies and professional bodies